Vishtasp

 the Oracles of Hystaspes was apparently based on the genuine Zoroastrian

-one.
-As prophecies they have a political context, a function, and
+a strong one.
+As prophecies they have a political context, a function,

-encyclopedic wisdom of the other pseudepigrapha.
-"Although "[p]rophecies
+and encyclopedic wisdom of the other pseudepigrapha.
+"Although

-of woes and iniquities in the last age are alien to orthodox Zoroastrianism",
+"[p]rophecies of woes and iniquities in the last age are alien

-third centuries denouncing the evils of the Hellenistic age, and offering
+denouncing the evils of the Hellenistic age, and offering hope of

 The

-astrology also influenced the image of Hystaspes.
-So for example in
+of astrology also influenced the image of Hystaspes.
+So for example

-Lydus' On the months (de Mensibus II.
-4), which credits "the Chaldeans
+in Lydus' On the months (de Mensibus II.
+4), which credits "the

-in the circle of Zoroaster and Hystaspes and the Egyptians" for
+Chaldeans in the circle of Zoroaster and Hystaspes and the Egyptians"

 The